The Music Playground – A Camp Where Music Meets Imagination

 Spring Creek Stage, facing Dewey Cannon Park

-Arts & Education Center, 14 Maple St., Three Oaks, Mich.
+School of American Music, 14 Maple St., Three Oaks, Mich.

 Free Event